karandeepbhardwaj/Data-Analysis-on-IMDB-Data-for-data-trends/README.md

 # Data Trends on imDB dataset from 1960 - 2016

-## Project: Investigate the FBI Gun Dataset
+## Project: Investigate the IMDB dataset

 ### Introduction